Tesla Model X

-The Tesla Model X is a battery electric mid-size luxury crossover SUV built by Tesla, Inc. since 2015.
+The Tesla Model X is a battery electric mid-size luxury crossover SUV built by Tesla, Inc. from 2015 to 2026.
 Developed from the full-sized sedan platform of the Tesla Model S, the vehicle uses distinctive falcon wing doors for rear passenger access.
+In January 2026, Tesla announced that the Model X would be discontinued alongside the Model S.

 The Model X has an EPA size class as an SUV, and shares around 30 percent of its content with the Model S, half of the originally planned 60 percent, and weighs about 10 percent more.
 Both the Model X and Model S are produced at the Tesla Factory in Fremont, California.
 The prototype was unveiled at Tesla's design studios in Hawthorne, California, on February 9, 2012.
 First deliveries of the Model X began in September 2015.
 After one full year on the market, in 2016, the Model X ranked seventh among the world's best-selling plug-in cars.
-A refresh of the Tesla Model X was introduced in 2021, offering a new "Plaid" performance model, along with a revised interior, powertrain, and suspension.Another update of the Model X was introduced in June 2025 with a new front bumper camera, new wheel designs, increased third-row space, dynamic ambient lighting, and adaptive headlights.
+A refresh of the Tesla Model X was introduced in 2021, offering a new "Plaid" performance model, along with a revised interior, powertrain, and suspension.
+Another update of the Model X was introduced in June 2025 with a new front bumper camera, new wheel designs, increased third-row space, dynamic ambient lighting, and adaptive headlights.
 The updates are similar to the Model S, which was updated at the same time.

 As of July 2025, the Model X is available as a Long-Range version with an estimated EPA range of 352 mi and a high performance "Plaid" version with an estimated EPA range of 335 mi.